stfc/PSyclone/tutorial/practicals/LFRic/building_code/README.md

 ### [Simple kernels tutorial](1_simple_kernels)

-This tutorial shows how to create and use simple LFRic kernels to perform mathematical operations on LFRic field data.
+This tutorial shows how to create and use simple LFRic kernels to perform mathematical operations on the LFRic field data.
 It starts with different kernels for different LFRic finite-element [function spaces]( https://psyclone.readthedocs.io/en/stable/dynamo0p3.html#supported-function-spaces) and uses them as a template to write general-purpose kernels that can operate on any function space.

-The mathematical operations in this tutorial are quite simple (initialisation of a field to a prescribed value and adding fields) as the primary purpose of the tutorial is to create functional kernels with the required metadata, subroutine argument list and loops that update an LFRic field.
+The mathematical operations in this tutorial are quite simple (initialisation of a field to a scalar value and adding fields) as the primary purpose of the tutorial is to create functional kernels with the required metadata, subroutine argument list and loops that update an LFRic field.